-You will be met on arrival at Colombo’s Bandaranaike International Airport and driven to our joining hotel on Negombo beach.
+You will be met on arrival at Colombo’s Bandaranaike International Airport (airport code CMB) and driven to our joining hotel on Negombo beach.
 The group will typically meet early evening for a pre-tour briefing.
 Full details will be sent with your final joining instructions.

 Included in this tour

 All accommodation, Western tour leader, local guide, support vehicles (1 or 2 depending on group size), meals on cycling days, snacks during cycling days, drinking water whilst cycling, entrance fee for Sigiriya and Anuradhapura.

 Not Included: International flights, visas, bicycle (rental bicycle available), optional national park excursions, Food and drinks on non-cycling days.

-At PaintedRoads, we hold firmly to the opinion that using your own bike, the bike on which you feel at home and comfortable is the finest way to enjoy a cycling adventure.
+At PaintedRoads, we hold firmly to the opinion that using your own bike, the bike on which you feel at home and comfortable is the best way to enjoy a cycling adventure.

 Most kinds of bicycle, except light-weight racing bikes, are suitable for this tour: touring bikes, mountain bikes, hybrids, gravel, or cyclocross bikes are all fine.
 Road conditions vary from asphalt to gravel and some hard-packed dirt tracks.
 Tyres from 35mm in width will be fine, although we recommend 40mm.